 Tara Walton:

-That’s really good advice.
-I love the idea of keeping that big picture in mind and breaking it into little baby steps and a lot of planning…I think that’s usually the rush step and it sounds like that’s where the focus should be.
+That’s excellent advice.
+I love the idea of keeping the big picture in mind and breaking it down into baby steps and a lot of planning.
+I think that’s usually the rush step, and it sounds like that’s where the focus should be.

 Robin Gupta:

-Measure once and cut twice, something like that, or measure twice, but cut once.
+Measure once and cut twice, something like that, or measure twice but cut once.

 Tara Walton: